2 Days in Lima Itinerary: Iconic Sites & Fantastic Flavours

 2 Days in Lima for Countless Memories

-Whether you’re a foodie, a history buff, or just looking to soak up local vibes, Lima has something special for everyone.
-It’s a must-see!
+Whether you are a foodie, a history buff, or exploring Peru with kids, Lima has something special for everyone.
+It is a must-see destination to begin or end your Peru itinerary.

 If you enjoyed this post, please pin it to Pinterest, save for later, and share with your travel buddies!